-In addition to the attributes inherited from Named Individual, Media Object is characterized by contentType, which refers to the Media Types (formerly known as MIME Types) defined by the Internet Assigned Numbers Authority (IANA).
+In addition to the attributes inherited from Named Entity, Media Object is characterized by content type, which refers to the Media Types (formerly known as MIME Types) defined by the Internet Assigned Numbers Authority (IANA).

-A Media Object, or more precisely, the creative work embedded in it, can be owned an by agent, termed the Copyright Owner.
+A Media Object, or more precisely, the creative work embedded in it, can have its rights owned an by agent, termed the License Holder.
+Apart from the license holder, a creative work can also have an Author who may not hold the licensing right over its creation.
 Additionally, it may be available for reuse by others according to a License Type, such as the Creative Commons 1.0 Universal.

-A Media Object often depicts a Named Individual, such as events, event venues, lifts, ski slopes, and snowparks.
-This depiction is captured in the ontology by means of the historical dependence between Named Individual and Media Object.
+A Media Object often depicts a Named Entity, such as events, event venues, lifts, ski slopes, and snowparks.
+This depiction is captured in the ontology by means of the historical dependence between Named Entity and Media Object.